 The transition from vellus hair to terminal beard hair kicks off during puberty, but everybody moves at their own pace.
 Most guys start noticing coarser, darker terminal hairs coming in around ages 15 and 16, though plenty of men report carrying peach fuzz well into their early to mid-20s.

 If you’re staring down the barrel of age 20 and the terminal beard still hasn’t shown up, stay patient.
-Focus on testosterone-boosting habits like dialing in your nutrition and adding more consistent exercise to your routine, and let biology do the rest.
+Keep the basics dialed in — real food, sleep, consistent exercise — and let biology do the rest.

 Difference Between Vellus Beard Hair and Terminal Beard?